 As we can see, Figure 5 demonstrates a directly proportional dependence between the market volume (size) and the force of competition.
 Conclusion - large markets are often more competitive.
-I got similar results in the development of the methodology of the European Commission for determination the effectiveness of structural changes of the economy6.
+I got similar results in the development of the methodology of the European Commission for determination the effectiveness of structural changes of the economy 7.
 In conditions of high efficiency, competition in the market also takes high levels.
-Under the action of 3 factors (see Figure
+Under the action of 3 factors (see Figure 6), the relationship between the size of the market and the force of competition is not quite direct, but essentially positive.

-6 Lordkipanidze, Revaz (2018) "Competition theory's "sensational" implicit defects and urgent regulations": 78, 110.
+7 Lordkipanidze, Revaz (2018) "Competition theory's "sensational" implicit defects and urgent regulations": 78, 110.